Tortellini Soup

 • Season to taste with about ¼ to ½ teaspoon more salt and a few generous grinds of pepper.

-• Serve in bowls with scoops of the kale pesto and sprinkle with fresh parsley.
+• Serve in bowls with scoops of kale pesto and fresh parsley for garnish.

 This post contains affiliate links.